 Eric Korpela and Jeff Cobb developed the back-end software using C++ and IDL.
 All data access was through the database server.
 For example, the scoring program issued SQL queries to get signals from the database, and it stored the multiplets in another database table.

-The main problem with the original back end is that it's slow.
-This slowness is due primarily to two factors:
+The main problem with the original back end is that was slow.
+This slowness was due primarily to two factors: